The Dr. Karen Mann Catalyst Grant in Medical Education Research

 The Royal College is one of the largest funders of medical education research in Canada.
 We do this because enabling, supporting and advancing scholarship creates the foundation of improvements to patient care and specialist physician training.
 By supporting Resident Affiliates and early career clinician educators, the new Dr. Karen Mann Catalyst Grant supports growth and excellence in medical education research for decades to come.

-For one-year projects an amount equivalent to 75 per cent of the grant will be disbursed upon project commencement, and 25 per cent upon project completion and receipt of a final report.
-Projects approved for two-years will receive the second year of funding upon receipt of a satisfactory mid-project progress report.
-The final report must be sent to the Education Research Grants Coordinator, Research Unit, Royal College.
+Grant funds will be disbursed in two instalments as follows; 75% of grant at the project start and 25% (less Open Access Fees) on receipt and approval of the final reports at project completion.
+Projects approved for multiple-year funding will receive the second year of funding upon receipt of a satisfactory mid-project progress report.
+The final report must be sent to the Associate Director, Research Unit, Royal College.

 Application is open to Resident Affiliates enrolled in a Royal College accredited residency training program and Royal College Fellows who are early in their careers as clinician educators or medical education researchers.